K-Amor23/MorningMaghreb/scripts/MASTER_MIGRATION_GUIDE.md

 ### **Step 1: Access Your Supabase Dashboard**
 1. Go to [https://supabase.com](https://supabase.com)
 2. Sign in to your account
-3. Select your project: `kszekypwdjqaycpuayda`
+3. Select your project: `supabase-sky-garden`
 4. Navigate to **SQL Editor**

 ### **Step 2: Run the Master Migration**